mtdot/dafuk/tutorial/vue.js.md

 ## 29. Working with Watchers
   - `watch` property on Vue's data object
+  - `computed` and `watch` methods allow you to react to data changes
   - contains method with same name as properties of Vue's data object
   - methods will be re-executed whenever the property with same name changed
   - useful for some task: reset counter for seconds, timer tasks, send a request when value changed, ...